The word advocacy has been around for quite some time.

 ✽ Advocacy typically has an end game with the recommendation of a course of action or a specific outcome

 There is so much to justifiably lament about pityriasis rubra pilaris.
 Ask any patient or caregiver.
 On so many levels we get the short end of the stick, e.g., misdiagnoses, access to affordable treatment options, research opportunities, etc. That is why advocacy is so important.
 Here are ways PRP patients and caregivers, as well as the PRP Alliance are taking action.

 The Cause: As PRP patients and caregivers we have both the right and responsibility to advocate for the best care possible.
-One of the most effective ways to become a PRP self-advocate is to join the PRP Facebook Support Group and learn from others.
+One of the most effective ways to become a PRP self-advocate is to join the PRP Facebook Support Group and/or the PRP Community on RareConnect and learn from others.
 Ask questions and offer comments.
 You will learn how other patients and caregivers have become self-advocates who enlighten their dermatologists about the challenges of PRP.

 Your Action: Read the 11 reasons why PRP patients and caregivers join the PRP Facebook and RareConnect communities.
 Then participate.

 The Cause: With an estimated prevalence rate of one in 400,000, PRP is an über-rare rare skin disease.
 In the US there are a little more than 800 “active” PRP patients and an indeterminate number of those in remission.
 The more we know about the global PRP community, the better we can advocate for more timely diagnoses, better access to affordable treatment options, and PRP research.
 To this end the PRP Worldwide Census seeks to reconfirm information already in the PRP Community Database as well as filling in the information that is missing.

 Your Action: Learn more about sharing your journey